didlie-dev/layr-project/index.md

 };
 ```

+One thing to note about using Kademlia is we can’t guarantee each shard will go to a
+distinct node.
+However if there are a sizeable number of nodes on the network, each one
+node id exists on a 160 bit keyspace so the likelihood of one node hosting all file
+shards is relatively low.

 Our upload process for an entire file’s shards now looks like the diagram below.
-One thing to note is we can’t guarantee that each shard will go to a distinct node.
-However if there a sizeable number of nodes on the network each with 160 bit ids the likelihood of one node hosting all file shards is relatively low.

 <figure>
   <center>